 Police ransacked the building next door and tear-gassed the sewers to prevent anyone from escaping.
 Two fires broke out and destroyed the mosque.
 Charges were dropped against arrestees and the Muslim community accused police of using the riots as an excuse to destroy their place of worship.

-After the Watts Riots
+After the Watts Rebellions

-Most of the 34 dead were black citizens.
+Most of the 34 dead were Black citizens.
 Two policemen and one firefighter were among the casualties, and 26 deaths, mostly the result of Los Angeles Police Department or National Guard actions, were deemed justifiable homicides.

 A commission was set-up to study the causes of the riot, after which several community-improvement suggestions were made that would improve schools, employment, housing, healthcare and relations with the police department.